ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 The `--no-wait` flag causes our pipeline to proceed without waiting for the resource group to be deleted.
 The `--yes` flag makes sure we're not prompted for a confirmation.

+### Conclusion

+And with that our pipeline is done.
+We can now automatically provision an Azure virtual machine and register it in an Azure Pipelines environment, use the virtual machine in our pipeline and cleanup everything after we're done.

+A full example of the pipeline can be found [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/provision-vm-in-environment-azure-pipeline.yml).